Ah, Sweet Mystery of Life: The Country Stories of Roald Dahl

 Ah, Sweet Mystery of Life: The Country Stories of Roald Dahl is a 1989 short story collection by Roald Dahl.
-The book is a collection of seven of Dahl's stories published in various magazines and collections in the 1940s and 1950s.
+The book is a collection of seven of Dahl's stories published in various magazines and collections in the 1950s and 1970s.
 Containing much black humour, the book contains sickening and grotesque stories about ratcatching, maggot breeding, poaching, and the mysteries and eccentricities of rural life.

-The first story “Ah, Sweet Mystery of Life” talks about the trouble of taking a cow to be mated with a prime bull.
-Mr Rummins is an expert at helping the mating process, in which he can guarantee the gender of the offspring.